Skip to content

 3) Mark Focus F and Divide CF into 2 Equal Segments

-4. Change Point Style for Divisions: Set point size to 4 and switch the point style to vertical bar ( | ) to make the division points visually distinct.
+4. Change Point Style: Set point size to 4 and switch to vertical bar ( | ) for visually distinct division points

-5. Divide the Segment CF:
+5. Divide Segment CF:

-6. Mark it as V
+6. Label the midpoint as V

 Vertex